Love The City

 Church is something that happens primarily outside of the context of a Sunday service.
 We want to do more than meet, have committees, and ask for money.
 Biblical Christianity is something that has the power to change the world, one community at a time.
 For this reason, we endeavor to place ourselves in those places that we believe Jesus is at.
 As it says somewhere in Galatians, “The whole law is summed up in this, love your neighbor as yourself”.
 Out of this desire, we seek to express the mercy of Christ in the following ways:

-lonelyNursing home visitation – Every 3rd Monday at 6pm
+lonelyNursing home visitation – on occasion

 “This is pure religion, to visit widows in their distress.” – James 1